ReactiveDrop/developer.reactivedrop.com/packaging.md

 }
 ```

-This addon would also include `materials/vgui/swarm/challenges/cookie9_slippery.vmt` and the texture for that material.
+This add-on would also include `materials/vgui/swarm/challenges/cookie9_slippery.vmt` and the texture for that material.

 A more complicated version of the challenge might include files named `scripts/vscript/challenge_cookie9_slippery.nut` or `resource/alien_selection_cookie9_slippery.txt`.